 - Renovate - Even within the same organization, no two leadership teams will want to take exactly the same approach to agile portfolio operations.
 Discover the needs and expectations of the portfolio leadership team, including where they want to initially land between their current state and a (leaner) future state.
 Build an operating structure that embodies the key pieces of LPM, with a customized feel.

 - Move back in - Recalibrate the active, funded work into leaner constructs that better support the flow of value, and consider using this opportunity to revisit the rationale for the work (pivot or persevere?).
 Lean encourages an organization to “maximize the work not done”.
 Can any active work be stopped or scaled back?

 - Redecorate - LPM brings in new decision-making techniques, like the emphasis on visualizing strategic alignment of the work and “guardrail-based” governance.
-This drives the need to “re-instrument” existing work managment systems to add new disciplines and additional clairity.
+This drives the need to “re-instrument” existing work management systems to add new disciplines and additional clarity.

 Lean Portfolio Management brings time-tested lean principles to the teams and leaders that are best positioned to drive organizational change.
 Overall, the lean approach drives reliable value delivery, reduces time to customer value, and ensures that teams can pivot as the marketplace changes or customer demands shift.
 Lean Portfolio Management offers a path to maximizing these advantages and building a more connected enterprise.

 Interested in learning more about Lean Portfolio Management?
-Dive deeper into the fundamentals of LPM and see how Atlassian's Jira Align (formerly AgileCraft) supports it:
+Dive deeper into the fundamentals of LPM and see how Atlassian's Jira Align supports it.